 If your veterinarian diagnoses a skin problem, they will likely recommend the use of a medicated shampoo.
 These are specially formulated to soothe the skin, which in turn reduces dandruff.

 For many owners, the last place to look when having trouble with Fido is the food bowl.
-A dog’s diet can have a significant impact on their dandruff habits.
-Skin and hair need special ones Vitamins and Minerals to Stay Healthy and shiny.
-Good fats, omega acids and vitamins D and C are important dietary supplements that help reduce hair loss.
+A dog’s diet can have a significant impact on its dandruff habits.
+Skin and hair need special Vitamins and Minerals to Stay Healthy and shiny.
+Good fats, omega acids, and vitamins D and C are important dietary supplements that help reduce hair loss.

-Feeding your Sibeiran Husky some good quality dry snacks will help keep their fur in top condition.
+Feeding your Siberian Husky some good quality dry snacks will help keep their fur in top condition.
 With proper food intake, your puppy’s fur will take care of itself.
-Proper diet will also keep him healthy and handsome, so you and your husky will have a win-win situation.
+A proper diet will also keep him healthy and handsome, so you and your husky will have a win-win situation.

 Supplements don’t just keep his coat in good condition.
 But they are also needed for better brain function, healthy blood cells, eye and heart health, joint support, and general wellbeing.
 So not just benefits for spilling!